Dr. Louise Archer and Larissa Thelin in Svalbard

 Larissa Thelin speaks with guests at the Polar Bears International Ice House.

-What do you think the impact of the Polar Bears International Ice House was?
+What do you think was the impact of the Polar Bears International Ice House?

 Dr. Louise Archer: Although we had hoped that the unusual, light-filled dome would draw in many inquisitive visitors, I never expected that by mid-August, more than 4,000 people would have stopped by to hear about polar bear conservation.
 Visitors included tourists, local workers, researchers, and tour guides, along with many other curious community members.
 All were interested in the lifestyles of polar bears around Svalbard (part of the Barents Sea population), and in particular wanted to know, “Where in the Svalbard archipelago are they?”